 A FFCWS genetic data appendage based on the saliva samples collected from mothers and children at the Year 9 wave.

 A Genotype array file, with genotype data on focal children.
 This genetic information can be linked to a limited subset of phenotype variables.
+To download this file, please request access through the dbGaP data archive here.
+You do not need to complete a restricted data application with CRCW.
 (Note: This file cannot be merged to other restricted use contract data or to the public FFCWS data.)

 FF Challenge Files